Application Procedures – LAI Doctoral Programs

 Ed.D. and Ph.D.
 Programs in LAI

+All supporting documents must be uploaded and attached to your online application.
+This includes unofficial copies of your transcripts and any other documents required for review.
 To qualify for admission to any of the doctoral programs in the Department of Learning and Instruction, students must submit the following:

 - Complete online application.

 - Unofficial undergraduate and graduate transcripts from all post secondary institutions attended.
 Applicants who are currently at UB or have studied at or graduated from UB do not need to request an official UB transcript.
 GSE's Office of Admissions can download and print the transcript.